two gears marketing and sales

-Sales vs. Marketing: Understanding Their Roles and Synergy
+Sales vs. Marketing: Understanding Their Roles and synergy

 Fueling Success Through Sales and Marketing Synergy